 City of Boroondara

-The resident workers in the City of Boroondara have a higher proportion of people using public transport to get to work than Victoria.
+Within the City of Boroondara, there is a higher proportion of resident Transport, Postal and Warehousing workers using public transport to get to work than the Victoria workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the City of Boroondara's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.